mjeammet/mjeammet/README.md

 <h1 align="center">👋 Hi, I'm Marie</h1>

-I'm a junior web developer from France !
+I'm a web developer from France !

 **About me**

-- 🌱 Finished my dev course on Python, Django and the ropes of back-end development.
-Loved it !
-Now onto serious business !

-- 💼 Looking for work on websites / apps / APIs.
-I'm new to this but I'm a fast learner 💡 Sectors of interest include climate advocacy, politics, energy and sciences !
+- 💼 Currently working as a Python web developer @DINUM, hoping to improve public services, with the guidance of my fellow betagouvers.
+Love it !

 - 🎲 I'm crazy about roleplaying games !
-Yes, Dungeons & Dragons, these nerds, exactly !
+Yes, Dungeons & Dragons, exactly !
 It's an amazingly creative hobby, and I'm looking forward to building apps for our community ♥️

-- 📫 You can reach me at ${my_first_name}.jeammet@protonmail.com
+- 📫 You can reach me at ${my_first_name}.pupojeammet@tutanota.com

 <a href="https://github.com/anuraghazra/github-readme-stats">